 Several types of psychotherapy may help:

-- Behavioral stress management therapy teaches stress management and relaxation techniques to help people avoid becoming focused on illness during stressful situations.
-It may be used together with cognitive behavioral therapy.
+- Behavioral stress management therapy teaches stress management and relaxation techniques to help people avoid focusing on illness during stressful situations.
+Doctors may use it in conjunction with cognitive behavioral therapy.

 Complementary and Alternative Therapies